millerlp/rtide/README.md

 `rtide` is an R package to calculate tide heights based on tide station harmonics.

-It includes the harmonics for 637 US reference stations.
+It includes the harmonics for 637 US stations.

 Usage
 -----